loopdash/loopdash/src/glossary/responsive-theme.md

 title: Responsive Theme - Loopdash
 h1: Responsive Theme
 h2: What does it mean?
-summary: A responsive theme is a WordPress theme that adjusts its layout and design to fit different screen sizes and devices, providing an optimal user experience.
+description: A responsive theme is a WordPress theme that adjusts its layout and design to fit different screen sizes and devices, providing an optimal user experience.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly